centennial-oss/clipboard-envy/README.md

 - **Create, Edit, and Arrange Snippets** — Edit and manually create snippets with custom menu labels
 - **Copy to clipboard** — Copy any snippet's content back to the clipboard
 - **Open URL** — Quickly open URL snippets from the Menu Bar
-- **Transform Clipboard Dataa** - Developer-friendly one-click transformations like convert clipboard contents to lowercase, prettify/minify JSON, Base64-encode/decode, sort and de-duplicate lines, and more!
+- **Transform Clipboard Data** - Developer-friendly one-click transformations like convert clipboard contents to lowercase, prettify/minify JSON, Base64-encode/decode, sort and de-duplicate lines, and more!
 - **Set Clipboard Data** - One-click to set the clipboard contents to the current epoch timestamp, random values like generated passwords or UUIDs, filler text like Lorem Ipsum, and common symbols that aren't on most keyboards.
 - **Analyze Clipboard** - Reveals the number of lines, words, characters and em dashes in the clipboard.
 - **Persistent storage** — Clipboard Envy snippet data is stored locally (sorry no cloud syncing!).